WenjiaWang0312/Zolly/README.md

 ## Pretrained Models:

-We have released our H48 model on huggingface: https://huggingface.co/WenjiaWang/Zolly_ckpts
+We have released our R50 and H48 model on huggingface: https://huggingface.co/WenjiaWang/Zolly_ckpts

 You can use `huggingface-cli download WenjiaWang/Zolly_ckpts --local-dir ckpts --repo-type model` to download the model.
 (Remember to login with you token firstly)